 |

 The Parish of St. Charles Borromeo was founded in 1850 by the Rev. Charles Constantine Pise, D.D.
-In 1854, Dr. Pise purchased the former Emanuel Protestant Episcopal Church on Sidney Place and remodeled it for use as a Catholic church.
+In 1854, Dr. Pise purchased the former Emmanuel Protestant Episcopal Church on Sidney Place and remodeled it for use as a Catholic church.
 Dr. Pise was succeeded by the Rev. Francis J. Freel, D.D., who had been one of the assistants at St. James.

 In December 1866, Dr. Freel purchased seven lots, at a cost of $22,000, on which a new and larger church could be built.
 Before a new church could be built, the old church was destroyed on March 7, 1868, by a fire from a defective flue.